tayharvey/cup2gram/README.md

 ## Desired Functionality
 The user wanted the ability to view a recipe in the browser with the ingredient quantities converted automatically.
 ## Solution Documentation
 A Chrome extension (Cup2Gram) was developed to achieve the desired functionality.
-Available in the Chrome Web Store, the extension automatically converts ingredient amounts and units on the webpage, as shown below (Figure 1).
+Available in the Chrome Web Store, the extension automatically converts ingredient amounts and units on the webpage, as shown below.

 ![Recipe Example](images/brownie_screenshot.png)